Master plant: Corylus avellana L.

 Oleum Coryli avellanae

 The hazelnut shrub is the only real nut plant which comes originally from Europe.
 The shrubs, which can reach a height of 7 metres, occupied a large part of Europe after the ice age as pioneer plants.
 Main cultivation countries nowadays are Turkey, Italy, Spain, France and the USA.
 The hazelnut oil is cold-pressed from the nuts and afterwards carefully refined.

 Hazelnut oil is yellow to yellowish-brown and has a nut-like smell and taste.
 Besides fatty acids it also contains approx. 14% of protein, 9% of carbohydrates, 7% of dietary fibres, 5% of water and 2.5% of mineral nutrients.

 Hazelnut oil is a popular edible oil.
-The cold-pressed oil is heatable and a delicious treasure in the kitchen.
+Gives salads and marinades a nutty taste.